-Your child is drowsy (very sleepy), or is irritable - especially if your child is still like this after their fever settles Your child is shivering a lot or has muscle pain Your child has a fever of 38.0°C or above for more than 5 days Your child was starting to improve, and the fever settled but the fever returns within the same illness Your child has a fever within 2 days of stopping antibiotics Your child is getting worse, or you are worried GREEN If your child has none of the above signs.
-Self-care You can keep looking after your child at home.
-If you are still concerned call NHS 111
+- Your child is finding it hard to breathe you can see their ribs or tummy moving while they are breathing. - Your child has signs of dehydration including: sunken eyes, dry mouth, no tears when crying or has not passed urine (had a wee) for 12 hours.
+In babies the 'soft spot' on their head may be sunken - Your child has swelling of an arm or leg or joint - Your child finds it too painful to stand up on their own - Your child is drowsy (very sleepy), your child does not want to play or is irritable - especially if your child is still like this after their fever settles - Your child is shivering a lot or has muscle pain. - Your child has a fever of 38.0°C or above for more than 5 days - Your child is 3-6 months of age with a fever of 39°C or above - Your child was starting to improve, and the fever settled, but the fever returns within the same illness - Your child has a fever within 2 days of stopping antibiotics - Your child seems to be getting worse, or you are worried